ianderthal/ianderthal/README.md

 ## Hi there, I'm Ian.

 I make things for the internet.
 As a web developer, I strive to create experiences that are not only visually appealing, but also gleefully intuitive.
+Additionally, accessibility is important to me.

 <!--
 **ianderthal/ianderthal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.